BEng(Hons) Architecture and Environmental Engineering

 Professional accreditation

-Our BEng(Hons) Architecture and Environmental Engineering course offers you accreditation, meeting the Royal Institute of British Architects (RIBA) Part 1 requirements for architecture and the Chartered Institute of Building Services Engineers (CIBSE) standards for Incorporated Engineer status.
-The course is also accredited by the Board of Architects Malaysia.
+Our BEng(Hons) Architecture and Environmental Engineering degree offers you accreditation, meeting the Chartered Institute of Building Services Engineers (CIBSE) standards for Incorporated Engineer status.
+The course is also accredited by the Board of Architects Malaysia and the Royal Institute of British Architects (RIBA) Part 1 requirements.

 Placements

-There's no compulsory work placement on this degree, but we strongly encourage you to get experience through work or internships during vacations.
+There's no compulsory work placement on this Architecture and Environmental Engineering degree, but we strongly encourage you to gather experience through work or internships during vacations.

-Experience also hones your skills, industry knowledge and professional network, making you an attractive graduate.
+Experience also hones your skills, industry knowledge, and professional network - making you a more attractive graduate - and we're here to support you throughout that journey.

 Fieldwork